meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 ---
 title: Immutable arrays and objects
 date: "2019-07-19T09:00:00.121Z"
+description: This is a custom description for SEO and Open Graph
 ---

 Recently there has been an explosion of popularity of libraries like **Redux** and **NGRX**.
 One common requirement they have is an **immutable state**.
 The state of the application is a result of a list of actions sequentially applied to the initial state.
 Each state of the application is unchangeable.
 A new action uses the existing state to calculate a new one.
 This helps us to avoid accidental state changes via mutable operations.
 It also allows us to investigate which actions led to our current state.